JustPrathyush/DataAnalytics-GeeksForGeeks/README.md

 ## Week 05: More on SQL

+#### Day 09: Working on live project

+    -Working on industry orient data
+    -Problem-solving using SǪL on industrial data

 #### Day 09: Time-saving shortcuts and productivity hack

     -Optimization of queries
     -Optimization of queries using AI
     -Interview based SǪL queries

-#### Day 10: Working on live project

-Working on industry orient data
-Problem-solving using SǪL on industrial data
 06Week 6: Introduction to Python for Data Analysis
 Day 1: Introduction to Python and Jupyter Notebooks